 CityPlan 2030: Shaping Our Future is the long-term strategic management plan for the City of Norwood Payneham & St Peters.

-The Council is currently updating CityPlan 2030 as part of the four-yearly review required under Section 122 of the Local Government Act 1999.
-As part of the review process, a program for community and stakeholder consultation has been developed to encourage the community to ‘have your say’ on the review of the Plan.
+The Council recently completed an update of CityPlan 2030 as part of the four-yearly review required under Section 122 of the Local Government Act 1999.
+Prior to commencing the review process, a program for community engagement and consultation was developed to encourage the community to ‘have its say’ on the review of the Plan.

 The initial stage of the consultation program included four workshops with sections of the community including: school students, community group representatives, and randomly selected business owners and local residents.

-Examples of the common areas of feedback received at the workshops are listed below:
+Examples of some of the common areas of feedback and themes received at the workshops are listed below:

 - clarity around the wording and intent of the Objectives and Strategies of CityPlan 2030